joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6414797/2025/06/10/matt-turner-lyon-nottingham-forest-transfers/

 **Meta Is Creating a New A.I.
 Lab to Pursue ‘Superintelligence’**\
-`The new lab, set to include Scale AI founder Alexandr Wang, is part of a reorganization of Meta’s artificial intelligence efforts under chief executive Mark Zuckerberg.`\
+`The new lab, set to include Scale AI founder Alexandr Wang, is part of a reorganization of Meta’s artificial intelligence efforts under Mark Zuckerberg.`\
 https://nytimes.com/2025/06/10/technology/meta-new-ai-lab-superintelligence.html

 **Can Mamdani Persuade New York to Elect Its Youngest Mayor in a Century?**\